danielabar/meblog/src/markdown/a-tale-of-rails-chatgpt-and-scopes.md

 result.class
 # => Retrospective::ActiveRecord_Relation

-# Re-open one of the retrospectives
+# Re-open one of the retrospectives with the enum method
 Retrospective.find_by(title: "My Project Sprint 2").open!

 # Use the scope again, this time it returns a relation